willwin4sure/vault/🚀Performance Engineering/Introduction.md

 * Scalability.
 * Reliability.

-The professor is talking about the values of water and diamonds.
-Water has large utility but little price, while diamonds are the opposite.

 > [!idea]
 > In computing, performance is the **currency** of computing.
-You can often "buy" needed properties with performance (since you trade them off).
+You can often "buy" these other needed properties with performance (since you trade them off).

 ---